tahahasanmasood/tahahasanmasood/README.md

 - 👋 Hi, I’m @tahahasanmasood
 - 👀 I’m PhD Student with research interest in Deep Learning and Computer Vision
 - 🌱 I’m currently working on generative models
-- 💞️ I’m looking to collaborate on diffusion model and large language model (LLM) projects
+- 💞️ I’m looking to collaborate on diffusion model and GAN projects
 - 📫 Reach me at tahahasanmasood@gmail.com

 <!---